 Blog

+If you are applying for a rentista, jubilado, or digital nomad visa, you need a valid health insurance policy before you file.
 We have seen applicants turned away at the Ministry of Foreign Affairs for missing this document.
-Do not assume the old process still applies.

 What Insurance Is Accepted